IBM-Bluemix-Docs/containers/cs_versions.md

 # Kubernetes versions for {{site.data.keyword.containerlong_notm}}
 {: #cs_versions}

-{{site.data.keyword.containerlong}} concurrently supports multiple versions of Kubernetes: a latest version, a default version, and a supported version that is generally two versions behind the latest.
+{{site.data.keyword.containerlong}} concurrently supports multiple versions of Kubernetes.
+When a latest version (n) is released, versions up to 2 behind (n-2) are supported.
+Versions more than 2 behind the latest (n-3) are first deprecated and then unsupported.
 {:shortdesc}

 The current supported Kubernetes versions are: